CSRD

 Dependencies & affected stakeholders can be described as well.

 For the stakeholder mapping, there are two main types: those affected by the impacts and those who will use the sustainability reports.
-We recommend mapping the existing interactions that your company already has with them (a classic is exisiting employee survey) and the related expectations that are already clear from those.
+We recommend mapping the existing interactions that your company already has with them (for instance an existing employee survey) and the related expectations that are already clear from those.
 This will form a basis to then understand where stakeholder involvement is missing and will be most needed.

 Phase 2: Impact, Risk, Opportunities (IROs)

 It involves determining what is material for your company and, therefore, what elements are mandatory for your CSRD report.
 During this process, we list the company's impacts (positive and negative), risks, and opportunities (IROs) related to the sustainability matters (topics, sub-topics and sub-sub-topics).
-This is an extensive process which is further describe into this article.
+This is an extensive process which is further described in this article .

 Phase 3: Setting Thresholds & Scoring